lino-framework/book/docs/dev/index.rst

 #.  :doc:`custom_actions` : Writing custom actions
 #.  :doc:`action_parameters` :
 #.  :doc:`gfks` : Lino and `GenericForeignKey` fields
-#.  :doc:`lets` : Write a new Lino application from scratch, in the
-    hope that this helps you with writing your own Lino application.
 #.  :doc:`/tutorials/layouts` :
 #.  :doc:`actions` :
 #.  :doc:`mldbc/index` :